The Cherokee Nation donated a total of $90,000 to six domestic violence shelters on Tuesday.

 Cherokee Nation recently celebrated the opening of the Cherokee National Peace Pavilion, located just east of the Cherokee National Capitol building.

 Leaders from the Cherokee Nation, Eastern Band of Cherokee Indians and United Keetoowah Band of Cherokee Indians are gathering in Tahlequah this week for the 2018 Tri-Council meeting

 Cherokee Nation and Sequoyah County officials gathered near Vian Thursday to dedicate a newly paved 8-mile stretch of Moonshine Road in rural Sequoyah County.

 Gary Cooper, Cherokee Nation citizen and executive director of the Housing Authority of the Cherokee Nation, was recently elected as the chairman of the National American Indian Housing Council.

-The Cherokee Nation honored three U.S. Army veterans with the tribe’s Medal of Patriotism during the April Tribal Council meeting.
+The Cherokee Nation honored four veterans with the tribe’s Medal of Patriotism during the June Tribal Council meeting.

 Oklahoma tobacco retailers are increasingly not complying with state law regarding underage tobacco sales.
 Last year, Oklahoma tobacco retailers posted an overall noncompliance rate of nearly 18 percent.

 The Cherokee Nation is accepting applications through June 29 for the 2018 Clothing Assistance Program.
 The tribe’s clothing voucher program helps Cherokee families purchase new clothes for school-aged children for the upcoming school year.

 The Cherokee Nation Tribal Council authorized the submission of an application to renew a tribal home visiting grant through the U.S. Department of Human Services.